-To minimize market risk the Foundation follows investment policy guidelines which limit investment in both common shares and bonds to an upper limit along with holding bonds in certain credit ratings.
-At March 31, 2021, 28% of its investments were held in global equity funds.
+To minimize market risk, the Foundation follows investment policy guidelines which limit investment in both common shares and bonds to an upper limit along with holding bonds in certain credit ratings.
+At March 31, 2022, 33% of its investments were held in global equity funds.

-During the year, COVID-19 has had a significant effect on the financial markets.
-The Organization's investments in equity instruments (see Note 3) measured at fair value are reported in these financial statements at their values on March 31, 2021.
+During the year, COVID-19 continued to have a significant effect on the financial markets.
+The Organization's investments in equity instruments (see Note 3) measured at fair value are reported in these financial statements at their values on March 31, 2022.
 The extent of any future impact on the Organization's investments or operations as a result of COVID-19 is unknown.